- The USB-C connections are faster, more reliable and the connector is reversible.

 - Your charger is incompatible with your computer or device

-- It doesn’t have enough power to charge your computer or device.
-A computer or device with USB-C connectors has larger power limits, so if the connector supports USB power delivery, charging will be faster and at greater levels of power.
+- The charger doesn’t have enough power to charge your computer or device.
+A computer or device with USB-C connectors has larger power limits, so if the connector supports USB power delivery, charging will be faster and at greater levels of power

 - The charger is not connected to a charging port on your computer or device